 You can start sometime in early February, and the deadline for online entry is in mid-May.
 Paper application deadline is postmarked April 1st.

 2015 rates: One chance for a non-resident is $15.00; three chances are $25.00; six are $35.00; and ten chance groups are $55.00, and quantity is unlimited when purchased in groups of ten.
 For example: 50 chances are $275.00; five 10 chance groups times $55 = $275.00.
 Only non-residents can buy unlimited chances.
 If you are not picked, you get no money back.

 June 13th, 2015.
 Results are posted on the Maine Fish & Wildlife website, usually by 9PM.

 9. What are my odds of being selected?

 Not good, but getting better.
-The non-resident pool has dropped from around 19,000 applicants to about 15,000 applicants in 2013.
+The non-resident pool has dropped from around 19,000 applicants to about 15,000 applicants.
 Resident applications are way down too.